 Historically each lot was gardened by family members in a variety of styles.
 Their efforts focused on creating a small bit of heaven on earth for their departed loved ones and a place of beauty to be enjoyed by the living.
 They would have chosen flowers for sentimental reasons, including blooms that were favorites of the deceased.

 Today’s gardens are also pleasure gardens and draw their style from these earlier times.
 The genus and species of the plants you see are appropriate to the period of the various lots, and they are presented to evoke the feeling of these bygone days.
 The garden designs you see today, however, are not recreations from the original lots.
 Very little documentation remains of original plantings, so we must take cues where we can and let historical accounts, photos and stories guide us as we develop a design for each lot.

-All work is performed by three part-time gardeners and countless volunteers, so choosing low-maintenance plantings is important.
+All work is performed by a small staff and countless volunteers, so choosing low-maintenance plantings is important.
 You will see drought-friendly plants that have proven themselves over generations and that do not need coddling.

 In March 2008 a devastating tornado tore through Oakland Cemetery, toppling over 100 mature trees in a matter of minutes.
 The devastation was heartbreaking, yet support came from friends, neighbors and nurseries throughout the southeast.
 Their donations allowed us to replant 114 new trees that fall.
 It will be many years before these young trees mature, but they are thriving and will be here for future generations to enjoy.

 Expanding the Arboretum